ClusterHQ/flocker/docs/gettingstarted/postgres.rst

 ============================================

 We can now connect to the newly moved database and see that the data was moved to the new location.
-You will need to enter the same password we obtained above when prompted by the client.

 .. code-block:: console